 26/02/2018

-After receiving the Sabrina Foundation, we were clear that we needed a new image that could customize our energy, passion and commitment to development, as well as design and creativity.
-After a couple of weeks I met Ivan, another Colombian who was going to Berlin, making his master's degree in design communication.
-I told him about the Foundation and he was excited and kindly offered to make the new corporate identity of FHS and a month later, voila!
+After receiving the foundation from Sabrina, we knew we needed a new image that would embody our energy, passion, and commitment to development, as well as our design and creativity.
+A couple of weeks later, I met Iván, another Colombian who was going to Berlin to pursue his Master's in Design Communication.
+I told him about the foundation, and he was enthusiastic and kindly offered to create FHS's new corporate identity.
+A month later, voilà!
 We had a new logo.

-FHS: Why is it important to have a corporate image, even if it is a foundation?
+FHS: Why is it important to have a corporate image, even if you are a foundation?

-I: An image is a particular face and attitude; It is a set of decisions that respond to the defining aspects of human communication.
-Not only is the first instance of dialogue between two parts, brand and individual, but also to determine the course of the dialogue that is generated from the first impression.
-The corporate image will define the way in which a group, company or organization will be perceived by the different groups, companies, organizations or individuals with which it is related.
+I: An image is a particular face and attitude; it is a set of decisions that respond to the defining aspects of human communication.
+It not only represents the first instance of dialogue between two parties, brand and individual, but also determines the course of the dialogue generated from the first impression.
+The corporate image will define how a group, company, or organization will be perceived by the different groups, companies, organizations, or individuals with whom it interacts.

 FHS: What are the key points when creating a corporate image?

-I: Better to talk about image is talking about corporate identity.
-It is a holistic thinking that will create a constant, coherent and recognizable identity, so it makes an intelligent and balanced use of the different elements that usually compose it, such as logo, typography, color, language, etc.
+I: Rather than talking about image, it's better to talk about corporate identity.
+It's a holistic way of thinking that creates a consistent, coherent, and recognizable identity, so it makes intelligent and balanced use of the different elements that typically comprise it, such as the logo, typography, color, language, etc.

-I: to have fewer regrets than most people I know.
+I: Of having fewer regrets than most of the people I know.

 I: I only have one kidney.